plexsystems/sandbox-operator/README.md

 sandboxes.operators.plex.dev "foo" deleted
 ```

-Deleting a Sandbox will delete the `Namespace` as well as the `ClusterRole` and `ClusterRoleBinding` resources
+Deleting a Sandbox will delete the `Namespace` as well as the `ClusterRole` and `ClusterRoleBinding` resources.

 ## Metrics

-The operator exposes two metric ports for the `/metrics` end point:
+The operator exposes two metric ports for the `/metrics` endpoint:

 - Port `8383` exposes metrics for the operator itself
 - Port `8686` exposes metrics for the `Sandbox` CRD

-Additionally, if [prometheus-operator](https://github.com/coreos/prometheus-operator) is installed into the cluster, a `ServiceMonitor` is created for the operator
+Additionally, if [prometheus-operator](https://github.com/coreos/prometheus-operator) is installed into the cluster, a `ServiceMonitor` is created for the operator.

 ## Development

 No external tooling is required to develop and build the operator.
-However, some tooling is required to run the integration tests and validate the manifests:
+However, some tooling is required to run the integration tests:

 - [Kind](https://github.com/kubernetes-sigs/kind)
 - [Kustomize](https://github.com/kubernetes-sigs/kustomize)